1j01/98/programs/calculator/README.md

 - Squash so much stuff!
 - Improve Copy/Paste function availability using older clipboard access APIs?
 - Remove focus indicators
-- Use disabled attribute instead of a class
 - Increase limit of digits you can enter, as it was longer in old Windows